learn-co-curriculum/phase-0-intro-to-css/README.md

 ## CSS Declaration Blocks

-How can we apply the CSS declaration `color:blue` to a specific HTML element(s)?
+How can we apply the CSS declaration `color: blue` to a specific HTML element(s)?
 We need to combine our CSS declaration with a CSS selector.
 The association between one or more CSS declarations and a CSS selector is called a **CSS declaration block**.
 CSS declarations (one or more) that applied to a